stadlmax/pyFIFOtax/README.md

 - openpyxl

 # Disclaimer
-I am neither a layer nor a tax advisor.
+I am neither a lawyer nor a tax advisor.
 This is no tax advice.
 For me, this is a helpful tool.
 Feel free to use it but note that you should know what you are doing and you are responsible for reporting your taxes correctly.